 Both of these skills require trust between the coach and athlete, which is why the coach needs to teach them correctly from the beginning to be effective.
 This article will teach you how to teach tumbling or falling properly so that your athlete remains safe while learning these scary skills.

-The comment on Day 1 about how to teaching falling or tumbling helped out his athletes a lot when it comes to injuries.
+The comment on Day 1 about how to teach falling or tumbling helped his athletes a lot regarding injuries.

 People on EFI also wanted to know more:

-Dan talked about how 90% of American males have shoulder injuries because all the male sports in the USA involve throwing (most American males will pay football, baseball and basketball.)
+Dan talked about how 90% of American males have shoulder injuries because all the male sports in the USA involve throwing (most American males will play football, baseball, and basketball.)

-I asked Dan if he could give us some resources when it comes to teaching falling.
+I asked Dan if he could give us some resources regarding teaching falling.

-Falling and tumbling is required in the sport of Judo.
-You can go learn from this sport or learn from someone that is a specialist in this sport.
+Falling and tumbling are required in the sport of Judo.
+You can learn from this sport or learn from someone that is a specialist in this sport.

 Frank has a book called Lions Den.
-In the book, there is a chapter on tumbling that is a great resource.
+The book contains a chapter on tumbling that is a great resource.

-There is a physical education book from 1936 called Tumbling In A High School Setting (or something like that).
+A physical education book from 1936 called Tumbling In A High School Setting (or something like that) exists.

-It is an amazing book on tumbling and more of us can not do what they do in this book.
+It is an amazing book on tumbling, and more of us can not do what we do in this book.